shafayeatsumit/js-concepts/core_concepts/call_stack/async_events.md

 + or go out and request data with HTTPrequest
 + these stuffs are running asyncly However
 + what's happeining inside the JS engine is synchronous.

 Question is ?
-so when we asynly go out and make a request we say lets run a function when person clicks button. what happens. cause that have been handled asyncly by **other parts of the browser** is
+so when we asynly go out and make a request or we say lets run a function when person clicks button.
-running they are looking at that code.
-Howerver, inside js engine js code is running.
+How js engine handles it?  cause that have been handled asyncly by **other parts of the browser**.
+At that time js code is still running inside the engine.
+Here comes the event Queue.

-Make sense folks???? lets take a look
+lets take a look

 alongside with execution stack another queue sits in JS engine that is called event queue.